cometbft/cometbft/PHILOSOPHY.md

 ## On concurrency

-In order for Tendermint to remain relevant in the years to come, it is vital for Tendermint to take advantage of multicore architectures.
-Due to the nature of the problem, namely consensus across a concurrent p2p gossip network, and to handle RPC requests for a large number of consuming subscribers, it is unavoidable for Tendermint development to require expertise in concurrency design, especially when it comes to the reactor design, and also for RPC request handling.
+In order for CosmosBFT to remain relevant in the years to come, it is vital for CosmosBFT to take advantage of multicore architectures.
+Due to the nature of the problem, namely consensus across a concurrent p2p gossip network, and to handle RPC requests for a large number of consuming subscribers, it is unavoidable for CosmosBFT development to require expertise in concurrency design, especially when it comes to the reactor design, and also for RPC request handling.